mateusap1/royal/README.md

 ```

 and you should see a "Transaction build failed" exception.
 It meas Alice wasn't
-able to put her devious plan in practice
+able to put her plan in practice and the transaction she made failed.

 ## Third Scenario

 In the third scenario, Alice sends 9 ADA to the script with the same distribution
-as the other scenarios, but with a minimum UTxO value of 4 ADA.
+as in the other scenarios, but with a minimum UTxO value of 4 ADA.
 Then Alice
 tries to consume the script, giving 3 ADA to herself, 3 ADA to Bob and 3 ADA to
 Charlie.
 This should, of course, fail, since the values distributed are below
 the minimum threshold.